user5482/markdown/guide.md

 ### Lists
 - **Unordered Lists**: Use asterisks, plus, or hyphens interchangeably.
-- - example
+  - example
-- - example
+  - example
-- - example
+  - example

 - **Ordered Lists**: Use numbers followed by periods.